UBCMarsColony/ZZ-ARCHIVE-ARLK-masters/Jacky's Pi Sys/README.md

 Note: You don't have to include the `__init__` constructor call in your subsystem code.
 If you choose to do this, the superclass constructor is implicitly called instead.

 ### Define the Main Task
 Each subsystem can run a task on a separate thread.
-The code to be run is defined in the `run` method - an abstract method in the subsystem base class. **You must make sure to implement this method, or the subsystem will not compile.** If the code should loop, use a `while` loop with `self.running` as its conditional (this enables automatic cleanup, as opposed to `while True`, which causes issues).
+The code to be run is defined in the `loop` method - an abstract method in the subsystem base class. **You must make sure to implement this method, or the subsystem will not compile.** If the code should loop, use a `while` loop with `self.running` as its conditional (this enables automatic cleanup, as opposed to `while True`, which causes issues).
 The method is defined within the child subsystem itself:

     class MyServiceThread(subsys.Subsystem):
     #...

-    def run(self):
+    def loop(self):
         while self.running:
             # Your code here